NATIONALLY RESPECTED PERSONAL INJURY ATTORNEYS

 • Provide individualized care that accommodates residents’ specific needs.
 Every resident has different needs.
 Nursing homes should make reasonable accommodations to meet them.

 • Allow residents to maintain a high quality of life.
-Staff must provide residents with proper care necessary to maintain the best quality of life possible.
+Staff must provide residents with the proper care necessary to maintain the best quality of life possible.

 The Reality of Nursing Home Abuse

 People taking advantage of the elderly is a persistent problem.
 However, analysts suggest many seniors who are ill-treated may be too scared or unable to report their plight.
-The National Council on Aging suggests that as many as 5 million older individuals may be abused annually.

-Types of Nursing Home Abuse and Their Symptoms
+Types and Signs of Nursing Home Abuse

 Physical Abuse